 - Less hassle: Companies are required to appoint statutory auditors, conduct general meetings but one person company is not required to follow any of these.
 Board meetings are not required for a One Person Company.

 Minimum Requirements for Incorporating a One Person Company

 Below are the requirements for incorporating a one person company.

 - Digital signature certificate

-Following are the steps that you should undertake for forming an OPC:
+Following are the steps you should undertake for One Person formation.

 Here’s the list of registered Certifying Authorities (CAs):